sarkariajazz1/SkolarD/docs/architecture/ARCHITECTURE.md

 - LoginDB:  accesses PasswordUtil
 - MessageDB: accesses
 - RatingDB: accesses Feedback object
-- RatingRequestDB: accesses RatingRequest, RatingRequestDB, Session, SessionDB, Student, and StudentDB classes.
+- RatingRequestDB: accesses RatingRequest, RatingRequestDB(and its stub), Session, SessionDB(and its stub), Student, and StudentDB(and its stub) classes.
 - SchemaInitializer: no calls to other classes
-- SessionDB: accesses Session, Student, StudentDB, Tutor, and TutorDB classes
+- SessionDB: accesses Session, Student, StudentDB(and its stub), Tutor, and TutorDB(and its stub) classes
 - StudentDB: accesses Student object
-- SupportDB: accesses Student, StudentDB, Tutor, TutorDB, and Support classes
+- SupportDB: accesses Student, StudentDB(and its stub), Tutor, TutorDB(and its stub), and Support classes
 - TutorCoursesDB: no calls to object classes
 - TutorDB: accesses Tutor object

 ### Logic Layer Classes
-- LoginHandler
-- BookingHandler
-- GradeComparator
-- PriorityList
-- TimeComparator
-- TutorComparator
-- FAQHandler
-- MessageHandler
-- PaymentHandler
-- DefaultProfileFormatter
-- ProfileCreator
-- ProfileFormatter
-- ProfileHandler
-- ProfileUpdater
-- ProfileViewer
-- RatingHandler
-- SessionAccess
-- SessionBooking
-- SessionHandler
-- SessionManagement
+- LoginHandler: accesses LoginCredentials, LoginDB(and its stub), PersistenceRegistry
+- BookingHandler: accesses Session, SessionDB(and its stub).
+- GradeComparator: accesses Session object
-- SupportHandler
+- PriorityList:
+- TimeComparator: accesses Session object
+- TutorComparator: accesses Session object
+- FAQHandler: accesses FAQ and FAQDB(and its stub) classes
+- MessageHandler: accesses Message, MessageUtil, MessageDB(and its stub) classes
+- PaymentHandler: accesses Card, Student, and CardDB(and its stub) classes
+- DefaultProfileFormatter: accesses User, Student, Tutor objects.
+- ProfileCreator: Student, Tutor, StudentDB(and its stub), TutorDB(and its stub) classes
+- ProfileHandler: accesses SessionHandler, Student, Tutor, User, StudentDB(and its stub), and TutorDB(and its stub) classes
+- ProfileUpdater: accesses Student, Tutor, StudentDB(and its stub), and TutorDB(and its stub) classes
+- ProfileViewer:  accesses SessionHandler, Student, Tutor, User classes
+- RatingHandler: accesses Feedback, RatingRequest, Session, Student, Rating,and  RatingRequestDB(and its stub) classes
+- SessionAccess: accesses Session, Student, Tutor, and SessionDB(and its stub)
+- SessionBooking: accesses Session, RatingRequestDB(and its stub), and SessionDB(and its stub) classes
+- SessionHandler: accesses Session, Student, Tutor, RatingRequestDB(and its stub), and SessionDB(and its stub) classes
+- SessionManagement: Session, Tutor, Object, and SessionDB(and its stub) classes
+- SupportHandler: accesses SupportTicket, and SupportDB(and its stub) classes

 ### Presentation Layer Classes
 - LoginView